concord-consortium/mysystem_sc/README.md

 6. bundle exec sc-server
 7. if you get an error about 'iconv' see this [rvm page](http://rvm.beginrescueend.com/packages/iconv/)

+### Initial student data

+The app saves the "student data" state (i.e., the nodes, links, and stories) into a div with id my_system_state, which is defined in apps/my_system/lib/index.rhtml.
+To update the default initial student state, serialize the dataHash property of the studentStateDataSource, escape the serialized JSON it for inclusion in an html document, and put it inside the my_system_state div in that element.

 ### Lebowski testing: ###

 TODO: Looks like lebowski tests might be wedged.